 UPDATE: I tried it again and wow, I love it.
 I tried it over a few days, mainly sunny ones.
 I also used the 30-year-old Russian film.
 Here are the results…

 Wow, this camera is great.
-I am loving it more and more, but it is still a half frame.
-So I will part with it eventually.
+I am loving it more and more.
+I have decided to keep this camera as my one and only half frame.